 AWS FSx for Lustre

-• FSx for Lustre is a fully managed service, that makes it easy and cost-effective to launch and run the world’s most popular HPC high-performance Lustre file system.
+• FSx for Lustre is a fully managed service that makes it easy and cost-effective to launch and run the world’s most popular high-performance Lustre file system.

-• FSx for Lustre is an open-source file system designed for applications that require fast storage, where the storage needs to keep up with the compute.
+• FSx for Lustre is built on the open-source Lustre file system designed for applications that require fast storage, where the storage needs to keep up with the compute.

 • handles the traditional complexity of setting up and managing high-performance Lustre file systems.